worktheclock/replit.github.io/teams/input-output-testing.md

 Above, we create an exact test that will check for exactly the areas specified within the expected output.
 Follow the below steps to create an exact test.

-1. Open the "Input/Output Tests" pain.
+1. Open the "Input/Output Tests" pane.
 2. Click on "+ Create test".
 3. Name the test.
 4. Add the exact expected output.
 5. Choose "exact" as the test type and click the save button.

-You can now publish the project and assign students or groups to it.
+You can now publish the project.
 Students will get a notification that the project is published.

-From the students' perspective, they'll have the skeleton code and the README.md file with instructions to complete the project.
+From the students' perspective, they'll have the skeleton code, and the README.md file with instructions to complete the project.

 If they run the test, it will fail because we haven't added any code to the skeleton yet.
 Students can check the expected output by checking the test results.